 It’s Not In The Contract

-The notion of living and working overseas can be thrilling, and it is thrilling.
+The notion of living and working overseas can be thrilling, and rightfully so.
+Living and working overseas is an ultimate adventure.
 There’s nothing like living in a foreign land and seeing God start something from nothing.
 I’ve seen churches planted, leaders trained, schools established, children fed, many miracles too numerous to recount.
 As the years have gone by, I’ve watched my own family grow and change.

 When I first stepped off the plane in 1987, I imagined my life would turn out one way: that we would see miracles and our work would take off like the Space Shuttle from Cape Canaveral.
 While dreaming for an amazing takeoff was what we had hoped for, it wasn’t what we experienced.

 No one told me that it would take years to learn languages and culture.

 No one told me that it would take years to see 14 churches planted.